Dharamsitejas/WebMarks/README.md

 - The secret to high performance isn't rewards and punishments, but that unseen intrinsic drive- the drive to do things for their own sake.
 The drive to do things because they matter. - Dan Pink.
 - One of the most powerful means of effecting change is when people can directly, tangibly and emotionally experience some of the future consequences of their actions today. - Anab Jain.
+- If you are not scared, then you are not taking a chance.
+If you are not taking a chance, then what the hell are you doing? - Ted Mosby

 <hr>